pippinbarr/cart253-2018/modules/tools-version-control/tools-version-control.md

 --

 - There's a __Summary__ which you use to describe the changes you made
-- So __write something sensible__ in there like "Wrote first version of README" --
+- So __write what you did__ in there, e.g. "Wrote first version of README" --

-- There's also a __Description__ where you can write more detailed notes about what you did if you want to expand on it (this can be super helpful)
+- There's also a __Description__ where you can write more detailed notes about what you did if you want to expand on it (this can be super helpful to other people)
 --

 - Finally there's the blue __Commit to master__ button